MaxOmlor/Qfrom/README.md

 This Project is based on Python 3.10.0

 I come from C# and I'm used to and in love with the Linq lib and pandas dataframes annoyed me and like this the Qfrom package was born.
-This is my take and adventure into datamanagement and numpy, from which, not least, a better understanding of pandas has emerged. now i wish you the best of fun with a first example of Qfrom in use.
+This is my take and adventure into datamanagement, numpy and python, from which, not least, a better understanding of pandas has emerged. warning this project vaiolates also some of the holy python conventions. there is also a bit of coding black magic involved. in some caeses it even feels Qfrom can read your mind (#args-not-specified, #function-returning-multiple-columns). but just in case you asked your self i can asssure you there is no AI involved. now i wish you the best of fun with a first example of Qfrom in use.

 For a first impression here is a example of an imaginary company.
 This company consist of four peoble.